 |2018 Medicare Charges||$788,945||$3,952,071|

-In other words, group reporting could add over $22,000 to this organization’s bottom line.
+In other words, group reporting could add nearly $50,000 to this organization’s bottom line.

 Another major benefit of reporting as a group is the potential to reduce administrative burden.
 In group reporting, all clinicians across the same TIN will receive the same score (and payment adjustment) for all 4 MIPS categories.
 This means that the reporting process can prove to be more efficient, since group reporting allows for only one submission rather than a separate submission for each clinician.